Menu

 }

-The validation at the top is important.
-If the researcher failed on all sub-questions, findings could be empty.
-Without that guard, the writer would crash or produce a meaningless report.
+The if not findings check at the top is a guard rail.
+If the researcher came back empty on every sub-question, there is nothing to write about.
+Without that check, the writer would either crash or produce gibberish.

-Here’s where the architecture gets interesting.
-A linear pipeline — plan, research, write — works, but it has no quality check.
-What if the researcher missed an important angle?
-What if the report is poorly organized?
+Now things get interesting.
+A simple pipeline — plan, then research, then write — gets the job done, but it has a blind spot.
+What if the researcher skipped a key angle?
+What if the report jumps around and reads poorly?

 def reviewer_agent(state: ResearchState) -> dict: